Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Area of Effect: Special
 Saving Throw: None

 This spell summons an Erinyes to serve the Pain.
-The priest must be successful in a mental battle in order to control the devil.

-The Erinyes has 48 HP, 15 Thac0, AC 0, can only be damaged with weapons +2 or better, strikes twice per round and each hit drains one level of the target.
-She also has access to the following spells: Harm, Domination and Gate.
+She has 48 HP, 15 Thac0, AC 0, can only be damaged with weapons +2 or better, strikes twice per round and each hit drains one level of the target.
+The devil is also immune to poison, fear, stun, charm and confusion.

 ====================================================================================================================================================================